 Hindman in Knott County, Kentucky — The American South (East South Central)

 Location.
-37° 20.102′ N, 82° 58.911′ W. Marker is in Hindman, Kentucky, in Knott County.
-Marker is at the intersection of West Main Street (Kentucky Route 550) and May Street, on the right when traveling west on West Main Street.
+37° 20.226′ N, 82° 58.875′ W. Marker is in Hindman, Kentucky, in Knott County.
+Marker is at the intersection of Main Street East (Kentucky Route 160) and Fesser Clark Circle, on the right when traveling south on Main Street East.
+Located at the northern end of Fesser Clark Circle.
 Touch for map.
 Marker is in this post office area: Hindman KY 41822, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on July 21, 2013, by Duane Hall of Abilene, Texas.
-This page has been viewed 386 times since then and 5 times this year.
+It was originally submitted on July 21, 2013, by Duane Hall of Abilene, Texas.
+This page has been viewed 509 times since then and 95 times this year.
 Photos: 1, 2, 3. submitted on July 21, 2013, by Duane Hall of Abilene, Texas. • Bernard Fisher was the editor who published this page.